azuredevops619/MCW-Intelligent-analytics/Hands-on lab/Before the HOL - Intelligent analytics.md

   - You will need rights to create an Azure Active Directory application and service principal and assign roles on your subscription.
 - A virtual machine configured with:
   - Visual Studio Community 2019 (latest release) (<https://www.visualstudio.com/vs/>).
-  - Azure SDK 2.9 or later (Included with Visual Studio 2019).

 ## Before the hands-on lab